iamjuandis/juandis.com/src/assets/content/projects/README.md

 #### Role

 Since my partners and I founded Aurora in May 2020, I have had the opportunity to be part of a bold and resilient design team.
-We built Aurora from sketching our first wireframe, to Design our first MVP that allowed us to reach our first alliances and +2K users.
+We built Aurora from sketching our first wireframe to Design our first MVP that allowed us to reach our first alliances and +2K users.
 Currently, I had the challenge to be the Head of Product and sometimes a Frontend Developer comrade.

 #### Company